Practical Mindfulness: Clear and Calm in the Heat of Conflict

-Faculty: Leonard Riskin and Rachel Wohl
+Faculty: Rachel Wohl and Len Riskin

-Lawyers, judges, mediators, and managers aspire to provide high-quality service and to derive satisfaction in the process, but often face barriers to fulfilling such aspirations.
-Stress, our fast-paced lives, conflicting demands, self-doubt, and other challenges distract us from bringing our whole selves to bear upon our work and our lives, even when we are trying to do so.
-The added complication of dealing with conflict is associated with its own distracting welter of thoughts, emotions, bodily sensations, and habitual modes of reacting.
+We all aspire to provide high-quality service and to derive satisfaction in the process, but often face barriers to fulfilling such aspirations.
+Stress, our fast-paced lives, conflicting demands, anxiety, burn-out and other challenges distract us from bringing our whole selves to bear upon our work and our lives, even when we are trying to do so.

 What you will learn:

-- The Taking STOCK technique, which you will practice to integrate and maintain mindfulness in various negotiation and dispute resolution roles
+The Taking STOCK technique, which you will practice to integrate and maintain mindfulness in various negotiation and dispute resolution roles